-Unlike items you buy at a local furniture store, antiques cannot simply be replaced, if damage is done during a move.
-Whether you have an entire collection of these finely dated pieces throughout your home, or if you have one single piece handed down through generations it will require a little extra care during the moving process to make sure it arrives to your destination in the same condition.
+Unlike items you buy at a local furniture store, antiques cannot simply be replaced if the damage is done during a move.
+Whether you have an entire collection of these finely dated pieces throughout your home, or if you have one single piece handed down through generations it will require a little extra care during the moving process to make sure it arrives at your destination in the same condition.

 Keep in mind that you want a quote, not an estimate.
 A person should not be able to provide you with a price without seeing everything.
 A reputable company that takes antiques seriously will want to see the items firsthand and may also request to see the appraisal information.
 Ask for references and read reviews.
 These people will be handling timeless treasures, so you really cannot be too thorough.

 If you are paying professionals to move your antiques then you might as well have them pack them, too.
 They will be able to provide crates and supplies to offer the highest level of protection.
 However, you will want to clean them prior to packing.
 In many cases, a good dusting will be all that is needed.
 You want to make sure you do not use any polish or wax on these items.
 These products can leave them slippery and more susceptible to becoming permanently marked by packing materials.
 Wait until you have arrived at your new destination to do your polishing.

 It is always recommended to have professionals handle antiques, but if you must do a self-move there are a few tips to keep in mind: